wxy/SilentFeed/README.md

 ### ✨ Key Features

-- **🤖 AI-Powered Recommendations** - Understands your interests from browsing behavior
+- **🤖 AI-Powered Recommendations** - Understands your interests from browsing behavior, powered by AI-generated interest summaries
 - **🔍 Auto RSS Discovery** - Finds RSS feeds from websites you visit
 - **🎨 Clean Interface** - Minimal design for distraction-free reading
 - **🔒 Privacy First** - All data stays local, you control your API keys
-- **⚡ Smart Engine Assignment** - Optimize cost by assigning different AI engines for different tasks
+- **⚡ Smart Engine Assignment** - Optimize cost by assigning different AI engines for different tasks (reduce costs by up to 95%)
+- **📊 AI Usage Tracking** - Monitor API usage, tokens, and estimated costs
+- **📈 Recommendation Funnel** - Visualize content flow from RSS feeds to recommendations with conversion rates
 - **🌐 Bilingual** - Full support for English & 中文

 ### 📸 Screenshots